 It is strongly recommended that facilitator training participants have experience with group facilitation, are familiar with mindfulness practice, and are comfortable working with Jewish texts.
 We seek to train people who are committed to leading groups and have a context for doing so.

-The Wise Aging project is funded by grants from The Covenant Foundation, Harold Grinspoon Foundation, Rita J. and Stanley H. Kaplan Family Foundation, Righteous Persons Foundation, and Marilyn Shapiro.
+The Wise Aging project is funded by national grants from The Covenant Foundation, The Crown Family, Harold Grinspoon Foundation, Rita J. and Stanley H. Kaplan Family Foundation, Righteous Persons Foundation, and Marilyn Shapiro.
+Regional trainings are funded by local organizations, foundations, and individuals.